wp-plugins/optima-express/readme.txt

 = Top Picks =

-Top Picks pages display a list of saved searches, such as listings in your market area, homes with water views, distressed properties, and so on. (see an example at <a href="http://blog.anyhomesrealty.com/homes-for-sale-toppicks/">http://blog.anyhomesrealty.com/homes-for-sale-toppicks/</a>)
+Top Picks pages display a list of saved searches such as listings in your market area, homes with water views, distressed properties, and so on. (see an example at <a href="http://blog.anyhomesrealty.com/homes-for-sale-toppicks/">http://blog.anyhomesrealty.com/homes-for-sale-toppicks/</a>)

 = Email Alerts =

 Your site visitors can sign-up for daily email alerts containing listings that match their desired search criteria.
 Email alert sign-ups and activity are tracked in your iHomefinder Control Panel. (see an example at <a href="http://blog.anyhomesrealty.com/email-alerts/">http://blog.anyhomesrealty.com/email-alerts/</a>)

 = Property Organizer  =